Jyotimoykathar/Project-08/readme.md

 ## Acknowledgments

-Special Thanks to Ineuron team for the mini-challenge to test and improve my CSS flexbox skills.
+Special Thanks to Ineuron team for the project on responsive web-page to test and improve my CSS media queries skills.